-- --default-group-size=INT The default size of thread blocks that are launched.
-Capped to the hardware limit if necessary. - --default-num-groups=INT The default number of thread blocks that are launched. - --default-threshold=INT The default parallelism threshold used for comparisons when selecting between code versions generated by incremental flattening.
-Intuitively, the amount of parallelism needed to saturate the GPU. - --default-tile-size=INT The default tile size used when performing two-dimensional tiling (the work-group size will be the square of the tile size). - --dump-cuda=FILE Don't run the program, but instead dump the embedded CUDA kernels to the indicated file.
+--default-group-size=INT The default size of thread blocks that are launched.
+Capped to the hardware limit if necessary.

+--default-num-groups=INT The default number of thread blocks that are launched.

+- --default-tile-size=INT The default tile size used when performing two-dimensional tiling (the workgroup size will be the square of the tile size). - --dump-cuda=FILE Don't run the program, but instead dump the embedded CUDA kernels to the indicated file.
 Useful if you want to see what is actually being executed. - --dump-ptx=FILE Don't run the program, but instead dump the PTX-compiled version of the embedded kernels to the indicated file. - --load-cuda=FILE Instead of using the embedded CUDA kernels, load them from the indicated file. - --load-ptx=FILE Load PTX code from the indicated file. - --nvrtc-option=OPT Add an additional build option to the string passed to NVRTC.
 Refer to the CUDA documentation for which options are supported.
 Be careful some options can easily result in invalid results. - --print-sizes Print all sizes that can be set with -size or --tuning. - --size=ASSIGNMENT Set a configurable run-time parameter to the given value.
-ASSIGNMENT must be of the form NAME=INT Use --print-sizes to see which names are available. - --tuning=FILE Read size=value assignments from the given file.
+ASSIGNMENT must be of the form NAME=INT Use --print-sizes to see which names are available.

+--tuning=FILE Read size=value assignments from the given file.